The Ever Elusive Customer 360

 Most organizations have recognized that attempting Customer 360 within a CRM application is a road to nowhere.
 CRM cannot be the single-source-of-truth for all customer data.
 Companies still spend tons of consulting time, add dozens of fields to the lead, contact and account objects, install multiple add-on applications in the hope of getting there.
 Although some people have bought into Master Data Management (MDM) as a panacea, others still keep trying to push the boundaries of CRM.
 There are many reasons why.
-Most would say they aren't able to afford the cost, complexity and IT resources required by traditional legacy on premise MDM tools.
+Most would say they aren't able to afford the cost, complexity and IT resources required by traditional legacy on-premises MDM tools.

 Top three reasons that come to my mind as to why extending CRM for Customer 360 doesn’t work are:

 1. The assumption that my Customer 360 view is same as yours - No it’s not.
 360 view does not mean that dump all the customer data into one application page.
 It is more about the context than about the content.
 It is about providing all the relevant customer information to the user, based on user’s role and the task at hand.
 So, the 360-degree view for a sales rep visiting a client is different from 360-degree view of marketing manager doing segmentation for a campaign and is different from a call center agent trying to resolve a service issue.

 2. Ever increasing sources of data – The Customer 360 view is evolving, expanding – never static.
 It’s not just the customer profile and interaction data.
 Now we also want to include information from financial, logistics, support, and training systems.
 We also wish to understand customer preferences, relationships, sentiment from social networks.
 And we want to capture location data and data from connected devices.
 Capturing every single piece of information in CRM for a complete Customer 360 view is not a viable option.
 CRM is not designed for that.